reactioncommerce/reaction-docs/public-docs/how-to-extend-graphql-to-add-field.md

 ### Create the resolver

-1. If it doesn't already exist, create `/server/no-meteor/resolvers` folder in the plugin, and add an `index.js` file there.
+1. If it doesn't already exist, create `resolvers` folder in the plugin, and add an `index.js` file there.
-3. In `/server/no-meteor/resolvers`, create a file for the field resolver with the same name as the type the field is for, e.g. `Tag.js` if you extended the `Tag` type.
+3. In `resolvers`, create a file for the field resolver with the same name as the type the field is for, e.g. `Tag.js` if you extended the `Tag` type.
 The file should look something like this initially:

 ```js
 export default {